-Spiders lurking beneath toilet seats, awaiting human prey, are the subject of urban legends.
-However, there is one situation where a spider may actually be underneath toilet seats.
-A spider can conceivably find its way to your toilet, but it is unlikely for it to be inside the toilet.
-The spider will have to enter the bathroom using the pipe of another fixture, as it can't come up through the toilet's plumbing.
+Spiders lurking beneath toilet seats, awaiting human prey, are the stuff of urban legends.
+However, there is one situation — in an outhouse — where you may actually find a spider hanging out under the toilet seat.
+A spider can conceivably end up in your bathroom, but it's unlikely for it to be inside the toilet.
+It would have to enter the bathroom using the pipe of another fixture, as it can't come up through the toilet's plumbing.

 A spider is unable to come up through the drain of a toilet because of the water that stays inside the toilet's trap, which is the curved section of the toilet drain's passageway.
-It seals out small intruders like spiders, and also protects against sewer gases entering through the toilet pipes.
+It seals out small intruders like spiders and also protects against sewer gases entering through the toilet pipes.

-The one exception to a spider possibly lying in wait underneath a seemingly safe toilet seat is an outhouse toilet.
+The one spot where you might encounter a spider lying in wait under a toilet seat is an outhouse toilet.
 An outhouse is a small structure that is separate from a main residence.
-The toilet that is inside does not have plumbing, nor is it attached to a sewer system.
+The toilet in an outhouse does not have plumbing, nor is it attached to a sewer system.

 U.S. Venomous Spiders